 Ground covers, Perennials

-Many varieties of this species are available, some sold under several names. choices.
-Varieties with bronzy or metallic-looking leaves keep color best in sun.
+Many varieties of this species are available, some sold under several names.
+The following are among the best choices; all have blue flowers unless otherwise noted.
+Varieties with bronzy or metallic-looking leaves keep their color best in sun.

 ‘Alba’.
 White-blooming form.

 ‘Atropurpurea’ (‘Purpurea’).
 Bronze-tinted green leaves.

 ‘Black Scallop’.
 Blackish purple foliage with scalloped edges.